McDade Pottery

-McDade Pottery was the largest, longest-lived and most prolific of a series of potteries that manufactured utilitarian stoneware in Bastrop County, Texas, beginning in the 19th century.
+McDade Pottery was a pottery production company that made utilitarian stoneware in Bastrop County, Texas, beginning in the 19th century.

-The pottery is the most successful business ever to exist in the town of McDade.
+The pottery operated in the city of McDade, Texas.

 Background

 The first known pottery in Bastrop County was established by Matthew Duncan, also spelled Dunkin, in 1855 when he bought 10 acres on Alum Creek in the Bastrop Town Tract, now Bastrop State Park, to build a shop.
 Following Duncan's death (1880), his business, Randolph Manufacturing aka Dunkin Jug Factory, was sold to Milton Stoker.
 Stoker moved the pottery to Marshy Branch on Yegua Creek, east of McDade, to be near a large source of high quality clay.

 Not long after, R.L.
 Williams left Greensboro, Pennsylvania, where he was born (1859), looking for employment.
 After a brief stay in Colorado, he found work at Elmendorf Pottery in San Antonio, Texas.
 On a visit to Austin for the capitol building dedication, he learned of Stoker Pottery.
 After visiting and demonstrating his skills, Stoker made him a better offer than he had at Elmendorf.
 Williams started work there in 1888.
 By 1890, he owned 100% of the business and Stoker moved west.